WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 </p>

 #### Creating Execution Graphs

-There is not a single way to create execution graph.
-The JSON schema can be created in many different ways.
-However, a way that has been useful is the one that uses the following JSON nodes:
+There is no single way to create an execution graph.
+A JSON schema can be designed in many different ways.
+However, the following node model has proven useful:

 ![JSON Nodes](assets/prompt-design/nodes.png)

 The `kind` key defines the type of operation being performed, for example:

-- instruction
-- input
-- choice
-- branch
-- routing_tool
-- data_tool
-- terminal

-If the instructions require that you ask the user to provide some details, and then:
-- you use the provided information to check an external system and validate the user
+- `instruction`: Instruction for the AI Agent, e.g. greet the user
+- `input`: Free-form user input
+- `choice`: User selection between multiple options
+- `branch`: Route selection based on conditions
+- `routing_tool`: Action whose result immediately determines the next route
+- `data_tool`: Action that returns variables or data (may be followed by a `branch` node)
+- `terminal`: End of the interaction

+For example, suppose the procedure requires the following steps:

-- you ask what is the user issue between the cjhoices included on a list
+- Ask the user to provide the user ID
+- Validate the user through an authentication / authorization database check
-- you populate a db with the issue details,
+- Ask the user what issue they are experiencing

-you might need an input node followed by a routing_tool node, then a instruction node, and finally a .
-If your instruction
+- Use an action to retrieve the user’s email address
+- Use an action to send a recap email

+The diagram below shows how those nodes can be connected.

 ## PLACEHOLDER: Content below requires review and updates